NickCarneiro/tweetchan/readme.md

 FOUC on initial page load.
 Won't fix, but please send a PR.

 Tested in conjunction with uBlock Origin.
 I recommend it.

+# Maintenance

+This project is unmaintained.
+Want to take over?
+Let me know!